Hussien-Saleh/LEGO-Robot-2D-plotter/README.md

 # LEGO-Robot-2D-plotter

 Application for a LEGO robot to implement a 2D-plotter.
-The plotter must be able to draw two different shapes (a rectangle and a sailing ship) in different sizes selectable via a user interface.
+The plotter is able to draw two different shapes (a rectangle and a sailing ship) in different sizes selectable via a user interface.
 The software runs on a LEGO NXT Intelligent Brick using the LeJOS firmware version 0.9.1 beta.

 The general procedure is as follows: